 Skimming is looking quickly through a section of text to get its main idea, or sometimes to find certain key words.
 It looks at the text in a little more detail than scanning does, to get a general idea of the content without reading every word.

 For practice scanning subtitles and headings, and skimming a text for specific information, see Practice Scanning and Skimming for Information.

 Chunking is reading groups of words-- phrases or even a sentence or more-- at a time, rather than stopping at each individual word.
 It increases reading comprehension, fluency, and efficiency by encouraging focus on the author’s ideas rather than word for word translation.

-Word Analysis Skills can help students figure out the meaning of new words.
+Word Analysis Skills can help you figure out the meaning of new words.
 Analysis may include recognizing the parts of a long word (prefixes, roots, or suffixes).
-Another way to find out if a word is familiar by decoding its pronunciation using phonics: the possible sounds different letter combinations make in English.
+Another way to find out if a word is familiar is by decoding its pronunciation using phonics: the possible sounds different letter combinations make in English.